schreinerman/AmbiqSuite_SeggerIDE/README.md

 Mono Framework can be downloaded here: https://www.mono-project.com/download/stable/#download-mac

 After download had finished and Mono framework was installed, launch the Terminal.
-If both the AmbiqSuite and AmbiqSuiteSeggerProjectCreator.exe was downloaded into the Downloads folder (and the AmbiqSuite was automatically extracted), following code can be executed:
+If both the AmbiqSuite and AmbiqSuiteCrossworksProjectCreator.exe was downloaded into the Downloads folder (and the AmbiqSuite was automatically extracted), following code can be executed:

 ```
 cd ~/Downloads
-mono AmbiqSuiteSeggerProjectCreator.exe AmbiqSuite-Rel2.2.0
+mono AmbiqSuiteCrossworksProjectCreator.exe AmbiqSuite-Rel2.2.0
 ```

 ![MacOS Terminal](/instructions/images/macOS_Terminal.png)